Can Donald Trump still be elected president if he’s arrested and indicted?

 Former president Donald Trump appears to be at the centre of Manhattan District Attorney Alvin Bragg’s grand jury investigation into a hush payment made to a porn star by Mr Trump’s attorney Michael Cohen in 2016.

 The investigation entered a new phase in recent weeks, and now Mr Bragg’s office has contacted the president’s lawyers to offer an opportunity for voluntary testimony, a sign that multiple sources close to the investigation told The New York Times means that an indictment or multiple indictments are likely in the works.
-Mr Trump himself predicted on 18 March that he would be arrested the following week.
+Mr Trump himself predicted on 18 March that he would be arrested the following week on Tuesday 21 March.

 “THE FAR & AWAY LEADING REPUBLICAN CANDIDATE & FORMER PRESIDENT OF THE UNITED STATES OF AMERICA, WILL BE ARRESTED ON TUESDAY OF NEXT WEEK.
 PROTEST, TAKE OUR NATION BACK!”
 Mr Trump posted on Truth Social in a furious all-caps message.